Krang: Film

 Brad Garrett voices Krang in Teenage Mutant Ninja Turtles: Out of the Shadows, where it was the first official live-action appearance of the character.
-Fred Armisen was originally going to voice the character, but scheduling conflicts made Armisen unavailable.
+This version looks accurate to his comics version in terms of him being a large brain with facial features, though his robot is more gray and robotic.
+It also has thin strips of plating that look like skin, a reference to the extremely humanoid design employed by the comics version.
+Fred Armisen was originally going to voice the character, but scheduling conflicts made him unavailable.